Bag it and bin it

 Don’t pour fats, oils and greases down the sink or the toilet – even the tiniest amount can cause problems.
 They may be in liquid form going down, but they quickly solidify when they meet the cold sewer walls (even if you pour hot water down after).
 The fats stick to the side of the sewer forming a concrete-like solid that attracts other debris, eventually causing a blockage, sometimes known as a 'Fatberg'.

-Top tip: Wait for fat to cool after cooking and pour it in to an empty margarine tub or a GunkPot, then when it’s full throw it in the bin.
+Top tip: Wait for fat to cool after cooking and pour it in to an empty tub or can.
+When it’s full, empty the contents into the bin and reuse the container.

 Only human waste, toilet tissue and a small amount of household cleaning products should be flushed down the toilet.
 Don't flush: